How to be account management-ready

 Learn from someone who has been through the same process.
 Find a mentor – someone who you can share concerns, feelings and frustrations with – who can act as an objective sounding board.
 Complement this by taking charge of your own learning.
 Enrol on a course, attend a workshop, join a webinar, listen to a podcast, and subscribe to relevant RSS feeds.
 There is no shortage of readily available resources available face to face or on the internet.

-You can learn more about how to take on the responsibility for managing clients and accounts at my next CIPR Account Management course on 28 February.
+You can learn more about how to take on the responsibility for managing clients and accounts at my next CIPR Account Management course.

 Image courtesy of Pixabay